danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 There is at this time no good answer to the inverse probability problem.
 Kolmogorov developed his definition of probability to match the mathematical intuitions on probability of his predecessors going back to the {% marginnote "17th century."
 "Famously the [problem of points](https://en.wikipedia.org/wiki/Problem_of_points) is an example of early probability calculation." %} But what gave rise to this persistent intuition that the whole world should be described with probability, and that probability values should represent randomness and unpredictability?
 That I do not have an answer to, but I found Ian Hacking's [The Emergence of Probability](https://en.wikipedia.org/wiki/The_Emergence_of_Probability) to give a good account of the historical emergence of probability theory.

 Not only is probability theory agnostic on the meaning of 0 probability, it doesn't actually have anything to say about what it means for an outcome to be likely or unlikely, or expected or unexpected in the colloquial sense, at least not in a non-circular way.
-Kolmogorov's axioms merely ensure that probability behaves correctly when you remain within the realm of mathematics.
+If we observe a 100 coin tosses all come up heads, I might say it was a fair coin and the tosser just got lucky/unlucky, and you might say the coin tosses were rigged and the probability of this outcome was clearly close to 1.
+Whose to say which probabilistic description of the physical setup is correct, unless there is some theory to tell us what probability distributions describe what physical systems, and thus what experiment we could do to see {% marginnote 'who is correct' 'We do hold a lot of intuitions about this correspondence between the physical realm and probability.
+For example, symmetries should correspond to equiprobable outcomes.
+Most people will agree that if the coin were asymmetric in some way that could be a cause for it to come up one way more often.
+But how much more often?
+This is where things get fuzzy.
+In general, how do you determine the precise probability of heads from a model of coin tossing?' %}.
+This is out of scope of probability theory.
+Kolmogorov's axioms merely ensure that probability is self-consistent within the realm of mathematics.

 Kolmogorov himself tried to fix this shortcoming which led to the development of [algorithmic information theory](http://www.scholarpedia.org/article/Algorithmic_information_theory).
 In [On tables of random numbers](https://www.sciencedirect.com/science/article/pii/S0304397598000759?via%3Dihub) he writes:
 > ... for a long time I had the following views: